 Initially announced on June 25, 2014 at the Google I/O developer conference, Google’s Material Design is a design language that seeks to unify the user experience across Google products and across platforms.

 Material Design was originally known by the codename Quantum Paper.
 One of the first implementations of the design was present in the “cards” associated with Google Now.
 According to the Google website for Material Design, it’s goal is to blend many principles of classic design with the innovations we’ve come to expect from science and technology.

-Conceptually, Material Design is based on just that—real world materials.
+Conceptually, Material Design is based on just that–real world materials.
 Using shadows and lighting to create depth and edges, elements respond in a similar way to how we would expect them to in real life.
 Again, Google said that Material Design is based on paper and ink and print-based design, leveraging a specific set of color schemes.